Melania Trump Misses Big Event, Now Barron MIA: Shades Of Things To Come? [Opinion]

 White House historian Kate Anderson Brower understands how America wants their first lady alongside the president.
 While it was Donald Trump who ran for office, Melania and the rest of the family are part of the overall package in the eyes of many in this nation.
 But Melania has said from the beginning that Barron is her first concern and she was at home with her son while he attended school this week.

-Brower said, “Melania has put her foot down and said she is not going to move to the White House right now, but I think there will be pressure because that is where the American people will want their first lady to be.”
+“Melania has put her foot down and said she is not going to move to the White House right now,” Brower said, “but I think there will be pressure because that is where the American people will want their first lady to be.”
 Melania stood on the stage with her husband on Thursday as he pointed out people in the crowd and thanked them for their help.
 Before he did that, he asked Melania if she would like to say a few words.
 There was no mistaking that she said no, you could hear her loud and clear and she shook her head.
 But her husband wasn’t going to take no for an answer.

 10-year-old Barron was notably missing from inauguration festivities. https://t.co/ueOlKc5fJV